 OUT & ABOUT

-Explore the breath taking scenery along Wild Atlantic Way with a visit to Downpatrick Head, the Ceide Fields and Foxford Woollen Mills.
-Tee off at some of Ireland’s best golf courses with varied difficulty at Enniscrone, Carne (Belmullet), Ballina, Strandhill, Sligo and Rosses Point, all just a short drive away.
+Explore the breathtaking scenery along Wild Atlantic Way with a visit to Downpatrick Head, the Ceide Fields and Foxford Woollen Mills.
+Tee off at some of Ireland’s best golf courses with varying difficulty at Enniscrone, Carne (Belmullet), Ballina, Strandhill, Sligo and Rosses Point, all just a short drive away.

 Enjoy the fresh air and beautiful surroundings, cruise the River Moy or cast a line and fish on one of our most prolific waters.
 For the perfect swell, surf some of Ireland’s best waves at Enniscrone or Easkey.

 Step back in time to experience Irish life as it was in the 1800’s by visiting the award winning Foxford Woollen Mills Visitor Centre.
 Enjoy a multimedia tour, see a working mill and get a taste for tradition and craftsmanship that has been passed down for generations.

 ASK AT RECEPTION AND WE CAN ORGANISE ACTIVITIES FOR YOU DURING YOUR STAY

 Enjoy the fresh air and all the beauty surrounding the River Moy with a relaxing cruise.
 When the tide on the Moy allows and the weather shines, there is no better way to pass a few hours than cruising along Mayo’s beautiful River Moy.
 For all the family, it’s an experience to remember.
 Ask at reception for all the details of local cruise options with great local insights to show you all the hidden gems and spot all the flora and fauna that call River Moy home.